adityasissodiya/AccessControlPolicyNegotiationAlgorithm/README.md

 ## Objective

-The primary objective of this experiment is to validate the effectiveness of the ABAC policy negotiation algorithm in identifying the optimal policy (\(P^*\)) that maximizes aggregate utility, considering diverse stakeholder preferences and criteria such as security, usability, and compliance.
+The primary objective of this experiment is to validate the effectiveness of the ABAC policy negotiation algorithm in identifying the optimal policy $(P^*\)$ that maximizes aggregate utility, considering diverse stakeholder preferences and criteria such as security, usability, and compliance.

 ## Experiment Setup